 The remaining serotypes rarely produce clinical systemic disease in healthy, adult, nonpregnant animals.
 However, they colonize in the gut of many species of animals, enter the human food chain, and produce gastroenteritis in people (food poisoning).
-S typhimurium and S enteritidis are the most frequent causes of enteritis in man and, interestingly, they are also able to produce typical typhoid infections in mice; hence, the basis of pathogenicity is unclear.
-Strains from this latter group may also produce more severe disease with systemic involvement resembling typhoid in very young animals if they have received insufficient protective antibody from the dam or when they are particularly susceptible, eg, as a result of extreme age or pregnancy.
+S typhimurium and S enteritidis are the most frequent causes of enteritis in people (nontyphoidal salmonellosis) but are also able to produce typical typhoid infections in mice; hence, the basis of pathogenicity is unclear.
+Strains from this latter group may also produce more severe disease, with systemic involvement resembling typhoid in very young animals if they have received insufficient protective antibody from their dam or when they are particularly susceptible, eg, as a result of old age, disease, or pregnancy.
 The host species from which a serotype is characteristically isolated is not necessarily the only species that can act as a host; thus, epidemiologic factors are important in determining prevalence.

-Enteritis is seen worldwide and in all animals.
-Incidence has increased with intensification of livestock production.
 Young calves, piglets, lambs, and foals may develop both the enteritis and septicemic form (see Diarrhea in Neonatal Ruminants, see Bacterial Diarrhea in Foals, and see Intestinal Salmonellosis in Pigs).
-Adult cattle, sheep, and horses commonly develop acute enteritis, and chronic enteritis may develop in growing pigs and occasionally in cattle (see also the chapters on intestinal diseases in each of the major domestic species, see Intestinal Diseases in Ruminants et seq).
+Adult cattle, sheep, and horses commonly develop acute enteritis, and chronic enteritis may develop in growing pigs and occasionally in cattle (see also the chapters on intestinal diseases in each of the major domestic species, see Intestinal Diseases in Cattle, et seq).
 Pregnant animals may abort.
 The clinically normal carrier animal is a serious problem in all host species.
 Salmonellosis is seen infrequently in dogs and cats and is characterized by acute diarrhea with or without septicemia.

 Etiology and Pathogenesis

-While many other Salmonella spp may cause enteric disease, the more common ones (to some extent varying according to geographic location) in each species are as follows: Cattle—S typhimurium, S dublin, and S newport; Sheep and Goats—S typhimurium, S dublin, S abortusovis, S anatum , and S montevideo; Pigs—S typhimurium and S choleraesuis; Horses—S typhimurium, S anatum, S newport, S enteritidis, and Salmonella serovar IIIa 18:z4z23; and Poultry—S enteritidis, S typhimurium, S gallinarum, and S pullorum.
+Although many other Salmonella spp may cause enteric disease, the more common ones (to some extent varying according to geographic location) in each species are as follows: cattle—S typhimurium, S dublin, and S newport; sheep and goats—S typhimurium, S dublin, S abortusovis, S anatum, and S montevideo; pigs—S typhimurium and S choleraesuis; horses—S typhimurium, S anatum, S newport, S enteritidis, and Salmonella serovar IIIa 18:z4z23; and poultry—S enteritidis, S typhimurium, S gallinarum, and S pullorum.

 Cattle and Sheep

-Most cases in adults develop after the stress of surgery or transport related to sales yards and deprivation of feed and water followed by overfeeding at their destination.
+Most cases in adult horses develop after the stress of surgery or transport related to sales yards and deprivation of feed and water followed by overfeeding at their destination.
 Mares may be inapparent shedders and shed the bacteria at parturition, infecting newborn foals.
-Septicemic salmonellosis may occur in foals, which may be endemic or there may be outbreaks. (see Intestinal Diseases in Horses and Foals.)
+Septicemic salmonellosis may occur in foals, which may be endemic, or there may be outbreaks. (see Intestinal Diseases in Horses and Foals.)